pwa-builder/pwabuilder-blog/src/docs/windows/pwa-api-documentation/pwa-api-documentation.md

 ## Offline

-Progressive Web Apps, unlike traditional web apps, can not only work great offline, but with the APIs available in Edge and other Chromium based browsers your app can provide specific tailored experiences for offline use.
+Progressive Web Apps, unlike traditional Web Apps, can not only work great offline, but with the APIs available in Edge and other Chromium based browsers your app can provide specific tailored experiences for offline use.
 Service Workers are the key technology that enables this and therefore you will need one before you can use these APIs (Use [PWABuilder](https://www.pwabuilder.com) to easily grab one, or check out our recommendations [here](/posts/building-pwas-with-web-components!/)).
 Let’s go through a few of these APIs:

 - Service Worker Cache API: The Cache API enables you to cache assets such as HTML, CSS, JavaScript, images, fonts and more to storage, ensuring that your app not only loads while the user is offline, but also loads much faster than coming over the network.
 This improved loading performance is becoming more important with the rise of always connected PC’s that may not always be on the fastest or most stable internet connection.
 - Background Sync: The Background Sync API enables PWAs to retry network requests made while offline once the users device is back online.
 This enables common useful scenarios for your users such as the ability to post or upload content while the user is offline.
 The post or upload will be completed once the device is back online.